MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-build-tune-hybrid-search-python.md

 Because key-based authentication is disabled, no key or connection string appears anywhere in this exercise.
 The setup script uses your Azure CLI identity.
 The application uses `DefaultAzureCredential`, which can select another configured identity before trying Azure CLI.
 Make sure the selected identity has the required role assignments.
 Microsoft Entra ID authentication is the recommended approach for new accounts.

-> [!WARNING]
-> Use only the resource group and account this script creates.
+> &#9888; Use only the resource group and account this script creates.
 Vector search is an account capability that can't be turned off once it's enabled, and the container's vector policy settings can't be edited in place.
 Never point this exercise at a shared training or production account.

 1. Set variables for the account name and its endpoint so later commands can use them.